TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 10/Acts 10.32.md

 ---

-Send therefore to Joppa, and call unto thee Simon, who is surnamed Peter; he lodgeth in the house of Simon a tanner, by the sea side.
+Send therefore to Joppa, and summon Simon, who is surnamed Peter.
+He lodges in the house of Simon a tanner, by the seaside.
+When he comes, he will speak to you.'